theBappy/data-warehouse-projects-with-SQL/README.md

 📊 Data Warehouse & Analytics Project<br>
 <br>
-🚀 Comprehensive Data Warehousing & Analytics Solution This project demonstrates a complete end-to-end data warehouse implementation — from raw data ingestion to actionable business insights.
+🚀 Comprehensive Data Warehousing & Analytics Solution<br>
+This project demonstrates a complete end-to-end data warehouse implementation — from raw data ingestion to actionable business insights.
 It follows industry best practices in Data Engineering, Data Modeling, and Analytics to deliver a portfolio-ready showcase of skills.<br>
 <br>